 Active Directory’s security compromise can sabotage your identity management infrastructure’s integrity, resulting in possibly disastrous data leakage levels and system destruction or corruption.

 Since AD is crucial to authorizing access, applications, and users throughout a company, it’s a significant target for cyberattacks.
 Ensuring Active Directory security helps secure all the data in the AD, preventing widespread fallout, which can be challenging to recover from.
-This article outlines nine best practices for Active Directory security.

 1. Use identity threat detection tools